 How does Streamline WA work?

-Streamline WA is led by a Steering Committee, and is supported by regulatory and economic development government agencies through a Directors General Implementation Group.
+The Streamline WA Steering Committee works closely with regulatory and economic development government agencies through a Council of Regulators.

 Steering committee member biographies

 Michelle Andrews, Director General, Department of Water and Environmental RegulationShow more

 Michelle Andrews is the Chair of the Streamline WA Steering Committee.
 Michelle Andrews is an environmental scientist with 30 years’ experience in the public sector and recently commenced in the role of Director General Department of Water and Environmental Regulation.
 Michelle previously led the Department of Communities through the state’s COVID response and recovery, and also reformed the organisations governance and integrity systems following a major fraud and corruption incident.

 Michelle also held a senior executive role in the Department of the Premier and Cabinet supporting the State Government’s independent Service Priority Review that delivered a wide-ranging blueprint for public sector reform.
 Michelle worked in the former departments of Mines and Petroleum and State Development, where she focused on major projects, resource development policy and strengthening relationships across government, industry and the community.

 Michelle has also been a policy advisor to several State Government environment Ministers and has served as Deputy Chair of the Minerals Research Institute of Western Australia and on the Boards of the Western Australian Biodiversity Science Institute and the Institute of Public Administration Australia.